pew/hitchhikers-guide/man/docker.md

 docker exec -it -u root ac0 sh
 ```

-or with `docker-compose` (znc is the container name):
+or with `docker compose` (znc is the container name):

 ```
-docker-compose exec -u root znc sh
+docker compose exec -u root znc sh
 ```

 ## docker logs